abhilashjp/type/_posts/2023-05-05-startup-diaries-saafair-air-prutifiers.md

   </td></tr>
   <tr><td align="center"> A pamphlet we made for distribution</td></tr></table>

 Things were getting serious now.
 We had to decide on the way forward for Saafair.
 We were competing against popular brands.
 These brands were selling the same item in a more aesthetically pleasing manner.
 We could have easily sold a couple of thousand orders.
-We had also found our Power Users in ‘people with breathing troubles’ due to heavy air pollution.
+We had also found our Power Users in ‘people with breathing troubles’ caused by heavy air pollution.
 Since the HEPA filters also had a shelf life of 3 to 4 months, we also had a subscription model in place for replacing the filters for the purifiers.

 As we scaled, it became more clear to us that we need to redesign our flagship model to make more appealing.
 Our users should feel confident in displaying to others may be by placing it the front room.
 We had to move away from our existing sheet metal model to a Plastic based mold.